Saulgg/asp-take-home/README.md

 * Refactoring:
   * Make the Topics component more independent, so it can be used without props, probably using Context so we stop the searchTerm prop drill.
   * Implement a standard for writing CSS, like BEM.
+  * Hide API secrets in a secure manner.
 * Additional Features:
   * Add Tests for Accessibility.
   * Add PropTypes.